natelewis/edwin-the-assistant/README.md

 Each person you want to talk to Edwin has to respond to him first within your browser.
 For example, send Edwin's Gmail an instant message from your Gmail account, then from a browser logged in as Edwin, respond to yourself.
 This will authorize conversation between you and Edwin.
 Edwin will not respond to your IM's until you respond by hand first.

+## Sonos Implementation
+ If you have Sonos on the same local network as your Edwin it will just discover it.
+There is bit more to do to expand it to be a bit smarter, but if you want basic stuff like next, pause, resume, volume up/down functionality, it should be plug and play.

+ For multipule zones just say the zone name with the command it will will target that zone.

 ## Google Assistant with Google Home
  When talking to Edwin with your Google Home, you can invoke him like, "Ok Google, talk to Edwin".
 You can also give him your intent in the invocation such as, "Ok Google, tell Edwin to pause the music".
 Before attempting this, you should have successfully followed the Actions API tutorials and have been able to deploy a custom action you have tested with the simulator.
 See the developer guide and release notes at [https://developers.google.com/actions/](https://developers.google.com/actions/) for more details.